bradylawrence8/orbittools/README.md

 some of the included features can be found as web applications in my other repos, including the lambert-plotter and porkchop-plotter streamlit apps. feel free to use any code here for any purpose, and please reach out to me if anything breaks (bradylawrence622@gmail.com)

-created and maintained by Brady Lawrence
+created and maintained by brady lawrence